Jan 4, 2025

 Audit and report

-• Access requests and approvals
+• Logs of access requests and approvals

 Reduce costs